 Recently, I began a MOOC (massive open online course) called How to Learn Math – For Teachers and Parents (2).
 More than 40,000 people took the last class – mainly teachers, parents and school administrators.
 95% of people completing the end of course survey said that they would change their teaching or ways of helping as a result of the course.
 The course offers important new research ideas on learning, the brain, and math that can transform students’ experiences with math and is based on the work of and narrated by Jo Boaler.
 It’s divided into 8 sessions and each one ends with a prompt to write a one paragraph summary reflection on the ideas.
 My plan is to post those reflections here.

-The fifth session is titled, Conceptual Learning, Part I: Number Sense.
+The seventh session is titled, Appreciating Algebra.
 There are 3 ideas that spoke to me here.

 Students struggles in algebra stem from learning structural algebra vs procedural algebra.
 Structural algebra is thinking of a variable x, as any number, like in the following problem:

 How many total tires are there on 10 tricycles?